Team-FilmyAI/Filmy-AI/README.md

-# Filmy Platform: Revolutionizing the Global Film Industry
+# FilmyAI Platform: Revolutionizing the Global Film Industry

 ## About FilmyAI
 The global film industry, though over 120 years old, still faces significant challenges related to fragmentation and lack of organization.
 FilmyAI is a platform designed to change this by providing a space for film professionals, technicians, and service providers to collaborate globally.